Pennsylvania Unemployment Benefits

 |Major Towns: Philadelphia, Pittsburgh, Allentown, Erie, Reading, Bethlehem, Scranton, Lancaster, and Levittown|

 Current Unemploymnet Rate in Pennsylvania

-You must register for employment search services with the Pennsylvania Careerlink® system within 30 days after you file your application for benefits.
+You must register for employment search services with the Pennsylvania CareerLink® system within 30 days after you file your application for benefits.
 If you are not already registered, create a Keystone ID and Password, using your complete Social Security number.
-Use your Keystone ID and Password.
-If you previously created a Keystone ID and Password, login and update your information to include your complete Social Security number and all applicable information.
+Use your Keystone ID and Password to login and to update relevant information.